On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Distilled Mixture of Experts

 \subsection{Multi-Objective RL as Probabilistic Inference}

-In this section we present a unifying derivation of both linear scalarization and DiME, relying on the \emph{RL as inference} framework.
-Consider a binary random variable $R$ indicating a policy improvement event.
+We will now derive LS and DiME from the \emph{RL as inference} perspective for MORL, showing that both optimize for the same high-level problem, but differ in their choice of variational distribution.
+Consider a binary random variable $R$ indicating a policy improvement event: $R = 1$ indicates the policy has improved, while $R = 0$ indicates that it has not.
 Policy optimization then corresponds to maximizing the marginal likelihood $\mathbb{E}_\mu \log p_\theta(R | s)$ with respect to $\theta$.
-Employing the expectation-maximization (EM) algorithm and assuming a conditional probability $p(R | s,a) \propto \exp(Q(s, a) / \eta)$, we can recover many algorithms in the literature~\citep{Levine_2018}.
-Let us instead define a separate indicator $R_k$ for each objective, with similarly defined conditional probabilities and consider the following weighted log-likelihood objective:
+Employing the expectation-maximization (EM) algorithm and assuming a conditional probability $p(R | s,a) \propto \exp(Q(s, a) / \eta)$, one can recover many algorithms in the literature~\citep{Levine_2018}.

+Let us instead define a separate indicator $R_k$ for each objective, with similarly defined conditional probabilities, and consider the following weighted log-likelihood objective: